 - Deus ex Machina: By the second game, the Greater Beings can give you unpredictable miracles.

-- Excuse Plot: More like 'Plot?
-What Plot?': Your empire has been ravaged by civil war and the Frythans, and you must reconquer everything.
+- Excuse Plot: Basically, your empire has been ravaged by civil war and the Frythans, and you must reconquer everything.

 - Fake Difficulty: In the second game, human kingdoms need money to build buildings and war machines, train enemy troops, pay workers, pay maintenance costs for war machines buildings, and hire mercenaries at inns.
 The only three ways to make money are to tax your towns (which gets you a few pennies), have a mine and factory to manufacture goods to sell, or kill things.
 Thus if you can't find a clay, iron or copper deposit to build a mine on, you're going to constantly have to send your troops into combat to make money to keep building up your forces.